Hank2354/Hank2354/README.md

 2)  DeliverPizzaApp and MusicAlbumApp - Test works for testing my skills of working with UI, using GCD and CoreData.

-3)  PagingCollectionViewLayout - Small Turnkey solution for to solve collection paging problem in UIKit framework from Apple
+3)  PagingCollectionViewLayout - Small ready solution for to solve collection paging problem in UIKit framework from Apple

 4)  LEActivityIndicator - Collection custom activity indicators with wide customization, and user-friendly interface.
-(In development right now)
-This is framework will be loaded on cocoaPods after release
+This is framework can be loaded with cocoaPods